Come to TechCrunch’s free CES Pitch Night – TechCrunch

 This event is free.
 Obtain a ticket here.
 Want to pitch at the event?
 Apply below.

 This Vegas Pitch Night isn’t a polished show with massive screens, celebrity guests and life-changing cash prizes.
 This event is quick and efficient, held in a co-working event space outside of downtown Vegas.
-There will be coolers of beer, sodas and whatever snacks we can find at a 7-11.
+There will be coolers of beer, sodas and whatever snacks we can find at a 7-Eleven.

 We’ve held these events for years and they’re among our favorite to host.
 There are countless startups in town for CES and we just want to hang out away from the noise of the Vegas strip.